 - (1) Applications must be submitted to Student Advisory & Wellbeing Services, or in the case of collaborative provision to a partner institution, as early as possible, such as during an application for admission to the College, or in the case of accidental injury or acute illness, immediately after the event.
-Each application must be supported by documentary evidence as follows: - (a) for Specific Learning Difficulties, a full Educational Psychologist's report, or a report by a suitably qualified Specialist Teacher, based on an assessment conducted when the student was at least 16 years old and written in English; - (b) for physical disabilities and medical conditions, a recent certificate written in English by a suitably qualified medical practitioner who has seen the student during the period of the condition. - (2) Students with conditions which do not vary over time may, at the discretion of the Executive Committee for Assessment, be granted access arrangements for assessment for the duration of their period of registration with the College without the need to re-apply each year, except in order to request a change to their previous arrangements.
+Each application must be supported by documentary evidence as follows: - (a) for Specific Learning Difficulties, a full Educational Psychologist's report, or a report by a suitably qualified Specialist Teacher, based on an assessment written in English; - (b) for physical disabilities and medical conditions, a recent certificate written in English by a suitably qualified medical practitioner who has seen the student during the period of the condition. - (2) Students with conditions which do not vary over time may, at the discretion of the Executive Committee for Assessment, be granted access arrangements for assessment for the duration of their period of registration with the College without the need to re-apply each year, except in order to request a change to their previous arrangements.
 Otherwise students must submit new supporting documentation in English for consideration in each academic year in which they require access arrangements.